Why Your Husband Doesn’t Respect Your Boundaries: 5 Reasons

 Reason 4: Your husband’s lack of concern about your relationship is why your husband doesn’t respect your boundaries

-Reason 5: Your husband doesn’t respect your boundaries because he doesn’t know what to do instead.
+Reason 5: Your husband doesn’t respect your boundaries because he doesn’t know how else to behave

 You can yell at me and I can walk away, or you can tell me what you want instead of what you don’t want.